crankyspock/rpi-pid-chamber/README.md

 ### Configure the Raspbian OS
 Download the official [Raspberry Pi Imager](https://www.raspberrypi.com/software/) and install it.
 Insert the microSD card into your PC/Mac using an adapter and start the Raspberry Pi Imager you have just installed.
-Select the image (headless without desktop) and then the microSD under .
+Under the *CHOOSE OS* button, select *Raspberry Pi OS (other)* > *Raspberry Pi OS Lite (64-bit)* Select your microSD card under *CHOOSE STORAGE*
-Select the Settings menu (wheel cog in bottom right) to get to the advanced settings.
+Select the *Advanced options* menu (wheel cog in bottom right corner).
-Select a hostname, a user name, a password.
-Select the SSH server.
-Set the country and localization.
-Set the WiFi SSID and password.
-Go back and write the image.
-When done, remove the microSD.
+Set a hostname - anything will do.
+I use *rpicontroller*.
+Check the *Enable SSH* and make sure *Use password authentication is selected*.
+Set a username & password you want to use.
+If you will be using WiFi, check the *Configure wireless LAN* and set the *SSID* and *password* to the WiFi network you use.
+Make sure you set the correct *Wireless LAN country* for your area.
+Check the *Set locale settings* checkbox and set your *Time zone* correctly.
+Click on the *Save* button and exit the dialog box.
+Click on the *WRITE* button and wait for the image to be written to the microSD.
+When prompted, remove the microSD from your system.

-### Determine the IP address of your Raspberry Pi
+### Determine the IP address of your Raspberry Pi so you can connect to it
-Connect the Raspberry Pi to your PC monitor/TV and connect a keyboard.
+Connect the Raspberry Pi to a PC monitor/TV and connect a keyboard.
 Insert the microSD into the Raspberry Pi and turn it on.
 After the Raspberry Pi has booted, log in using the username and password you provided when preparing the microSD.
 Enter the following to get the Raspberry Pi's IP address
 ```
 ip -f inet address | grep global
 ```
-The IP address of the Raspberry Pi is the first four groups of numbers before the 'XXX.XXX.XXX.XXX/24' - remember these four numbers.
+The IP address of the Raspberry Pi is the first four groups of numbers in the following format 'XXX.XXX.XXX.XXX/24' - remember these four numbers (excluding the '/24').
 Power off the Raspberry Pi with
 ```
 sudo poweroff